 Of course, Highlander fanatics should not miss this film.
 If you have seen parts 1 and 2 of the series, then don’t give up now.
 If you have lived through the first two films then there is no reason for you not to survive or even have fun with this one.
 Don’t mind the thin plot or even the inaccurate historical research in the flashbacks of the film.
 If you will keep your expectations low in this film then for sure, your time and money will be worth it.
 If the movie was a student trying to survive middles school then it deserves at least a passing grade for it to move on.
 And hopefully the franchise will move on.
 Needless to say, the critics and the fans probably will not be as generous next time around.

 I’ll be moving Monday, so I might not post a new review for a few days.
-But I will give a shout out to the folks at http://www.nwwindowtinting.com!
-They helped me choose the right window tinting when I needed it!
+But I will give a shout out to the folks at this chiropractor charlottesville va – seriously they are amazing, I have an appointment for after the move!